Engage 100 Experiences

 Experience Overview

-SMT 1043, Inquiry Approaches to Teaching, invites students to explore teaching as a career at no cost.
-In the course, students teach science or math lessons in elementary classrooms to obtain firsthand experience with planning and implementing inquiry-based curriculum.
-Students, working alone or in pairs, teach two hands-on science or mathematics lessons (chosen from National Science Foundation–developed modules) in a local elementary school.
+Inquiry Approaches to Teaching invites students to explore STEM teaching as a career or a supplement to their STEM major.
+In the course, students, working in pairs, teach STEM related lessons in secondary classrooms to obtain firsthand experience with planning and implementing inquiry-based curriculum.

 For more information contact Robin Smith at smith@bio.fsu.edu